Steemhunt/dixel-v2-contract/README.md

     - symbol
     - description
     - max minting supply (1 - 1,000,000)
-    - minting cost - in native currency (ETH, BNB, KLAY) (95% goes to creator / 5% platform fee)
+    - minting cost (in native currency: ETH, BNB, KLAY)
     - royalty (receiving address, percentage: 0 - 10%)
     - minting initiation time (unix timestamp)
     - whitelistOnly (boolean, whitelist can be added by the creator later)
-    - hidden (boolean, hide the collection from the main page listing of Dixel Club official website)
+    - hidden (boolean, hide the collection from the official main page listing)
 2. Collectors: Mint a new edition on an existing collection with color variations

 [🌏 Testnet Demo](https://v2testnet.dixel.club/) - Available on following testnets